the bottom line

+Since you made it here... let's talk on the level.
 I created this page so I can speak my mind and be even more frank about the DJ business as a whole.
-Some of the points made here are strictly my opinion, others are cold hard facts.
+Some of the points made here are strictly my opinion, some are cold hard facts.
+I went into great detail to give the prospective client, the bottom line.
+As you can see, I offer a lot more content than your average DJ website, but I think it’s a good read that’s both informative and entertaining.

 Why do I shoot straight with prospective clients?
-Because I don't need to mislead you to generate business.
-Go ahead and research the local wedding DJ websites.
+Because I don't need to deceive anyone to generate business.
+Go research the websites.
 It's amateur hour out there.
-You'll find most are the equivalent of an online business card.
+You'll find most websites offer the absolute bare minimum in content and more or less an online business card.
 When I created this website, I went a step further because I want to educate you so you have a general understanding of how a reputable DJ conducts business.
-I have the most detailed DJ FAQ page on the Internet today because I have nothing to hide.
-I'm an honest, hard working DJ and I'm good at what I do.
+I have a very detailed FAQ page because I have nothing to hide.
+I'm an honest, hard-working DJ and I'm good at what I do.
 You hire my services, I get it done.
-I'm not a sales guy, so I'm not going to hound you with repeat phone calls or send you emails everyday about making a decision.
-That's not my style.
-I book more weddings from word-of-mouth referrals than advertising and Internet search engines.
+I'm not a sales guy, so I'm not going to hound you with phone calls, texts or emails about making a decision.
+That's not my thing.
+I book more weddings from word-of-mouth referrals than Google searches.
 That's a pure indication there's a demand and an appreciation for what I do.

 OK, if you're not convinced I'm the DJ for you, very well, but before I let you leave, I feel an obligation to educate you on what to look for and what to avoid as you continue your search for your DJ.